torvalds/linux/Documentation/leds/leds-lp5562.rst

-If the current is set to 0 in the platform data, that channel is disabled and it is not visible in the sysfs.
+If the current is set to 0 in the platform data, that channel is disabled and it is analt visible in the sysfs.